-In trays that have drawers for holding the drives, drawer loss protection determines whether data on a volume is accessible or inaccessible if a drawer fails.
+2In trays that have drawers for holding the drives, drawer loss protection determines whether data on a volume is accessible or inaccessible if a drawer fails.
 To help make sure that your data is accessible, set the drawerLossProtect parameter to TRUE.
 For drawer loss protection to work, each drive in a volume group must be in separate drawers.
 If you have a storage array configuration in which a volume group spans several trays, you must make sure that the setting for drawer loss protection works with the setting for tray loss protection.
-If you set the trayLossProtect parameter to TRUE.
-If you set the trayLossProtect parameter to TRUE, and you set the drawerLossProtect parameter to TRUE, and returns an error message and a storage array configuration will not be created.
+If you set the trayLossProtect parameter to TRUE, you must set the drawerLossProtect parameter to TRUE.
+If you set the trayLossProtect parameter to TRUE, and you set the drawerLossProtect parameter to FALSE, the storage array returns an error message and a storage array configuration will not be created.

-To determine if a free capacity area exists, run the show volumeGroup command.
+3To determine if a free capacity area exists, run the show volumeGroup command.

-The default drive (drive type) is fibre (Fibre Channel).
+4The default drive (drive type) is fibre (Fibre Channel).